Documentation

 (∀ (n : ), f n = g n) f = g

-Values of a multiplicative norm of the rationals are determined by the values on the natural numbers.
+Values of an absolute value on the rationals are determined by the values on the natural numbers.

-The equivalence class of a multiplicative norm on the rationals is determined by its values on the natural numbers.
+The equivalence class of an absolute value on the rationals is determined by its values on the natural numbers.

-Every bounded absolute value is equivalent to a p-adic absolute value
+Every bounded absolute value on is equivalent to a p-adic absolute value.

-The mulRingNorm corresponding to the p-adic norm on .
+The real-valued AbsoluteValue corresponding to the p-adic norm on .

 Equations